jangler/oracles-randomizer/doc/technical/object_gfx.md

 top of the water / minecart / animal with an incorrect positional offset (and incorrect palette in the case of charging an attack with Ricky or Moosh).

-In summary: the most practical way to replace Link's graphics would be to replace the tiles themselves.
+In summary: the most practical way to adequately replace Link's graphics would be to replace the tiles themselves.
 This is technically unchallenging for two-sprite objects since Link's graphics data is uncompressed, but the volume of tiles that would need to be substituted is large, and many of Link's tiles cannot be adequately matched or generated from the existing tiles of another character.
 Most mobile NPCs have 8 animation frames total, while Link has about 20 just for riding Moosh (although animation frames and tiles do not correspond to each other on a 1:4 basis; a complete walking animation usually uses 16 tiles for its 8 frames and achieves the other half by flipping the tiles).

 Other problems: